eddymina/fast_trader/README.md

 # Welcome to `fast_trader`

 #### Fast Trader is a simple yet fast deeplearning and statistics ready library for trading RND projects.
 The layout is simple clean and understandable.
 This is the first release.
-Signifcant model improvements will happend over time.
+Models will be improved over time.

 ---

 #### Getting started (Docs coming soon)

-Clone this [repo](https://github.com/eddymina/fast_trader.git).
-This will eventually be pip installable.
+Clone this repo `git clone https://github.com/eddymina/fast_trader.git` This will eventually be pip installable.

 Use this quick start notebook [repo](https://github.com/eddymina/fast_trader/blob/master/Quick%20Start.ipynb).
-This will eventually be pip installable.

 ```python